-Rationale: Just as 2012 is not "business as usual" for districts, it should not be "business as usual" for the General Assembly.
-The expected state budget reductions for public education for 2012-13, along with the nearly 13 percent cumulative reduction to school districts over the past several years has had and will continue to have a severe negative impact on all school districts.
-Districts are seeking ways to balance their budgets including, but not limited to, cutting programs, cutting staff, reducing expenses such as investments in student learning, combining services with other districts, etc. This is "not the time" to increase burdens to districts by creating additional unfunded mandates and/ or creating winners and losers by redistributing limited funds between school finance formula factors, categorical program or districts.
+Rationale: Though school funding was flat for the 2012-13 school year, districts were still forced to make budget cuts to respond to declining enrollments and/or increased costs.
+Districts are seeking ways to balance their budgets including, but not limited to, cutting programs, cutting staff, reducing expenses such as investments in student learning, combining services with other districts, etc. This is not the time to increase burdens to districts by creating additional unfunded mandates and/or creating winners and losers by redistributing limited funds between school finance formula factors, categorical program or districts.